IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Gridlines

 The Column Chart has built-in Gridlines to make it easier to visually trace a data point to a value on the Y-axis.
-In Figma you can show/hide them by selecting the nested Chart Area component and using the boolean operation "Gridlines".
+In Figma you can show/hide them by selecting the nested Chart Area component and switching on/off the boolean property "Gridlines" from the properties panel.
 To hide them in Sketch and Adobe XD just set their color to `Transparent`.

 <img class="responsive-img" src="../images/column_chart_gridlines.png" srcset="../images/column_chart_gridlines@2x.png 2x" />